-Second book launching soon on Barnes & Noble * Google Play books * Ingram Sparks * KDP Amazon
+Second book available on Barnes & Noble * Google Play books * Ingram Sparks * KDP Amazon

 by Kim Turton Palmatary